 My girl is going to be a later reader than many; in fact, she isn’t reading at all yet and she will be seven in May.
-She’s very smart, so I know she will get it when she is ready.
 Reading is a life-long skill that is absolutely essential to her future, and I’m just not willing to ruin the wonder to meet someone else’s standards.
 I want her to own the process.
 We are still doing work in this area, but it is a grade level or so down from her peers….which she will never need to know.
 Our charter school teacher recommended the Explode the Code Workbooks, which has been the perfect solution for us.
 We started with the earliest possible book, which goes over letter sounds and formation, one letter at a time.
 We are doing nothing more than single letter letter sounds right now.
 My preschool age daughter is very verbal and loves to write, so both of my girls are doing these books together.

 This is perhaps the area in which I’ve seen the most improvement this year.
 In the Charlotte Mason method, a laundry list of language arts skills are covered simply by “copy work.”
 That is, literally copying passages of well-written stories or poetry every day.
 We have done this many different ways; at times just practicing letters on slates, other times writing cards and letters to family.
-Recently, my daughter wrote and illustrated her own books.
 With this approach I can allow her to have creative choices on how she wants to do her writing.
 I want her to think of writing as a powerful creative, communicative process, instead of a rote, dry exercise.
 The method we are using at the moment is the Draw Write Now series is a fun way to incorporate drawing and copy work together, which both of my girls really love.